usnistgov/jsfive/README.md

 It is only for reading HDF5 files as an ArrayBuffer representation of the file.

 See a live [demo](https://ncnr.nist.gov/ncnrdata/view/nexus-hdf-viewer.html?pathlist=ncnrdata+ng7sans+201911+nonims83+data&filename=sans102051.nxs.ng7): center pane shows collapsible folder structure and right panel shows data and attributes.

+If you need to write HDF5 files in javascript consider using [h5wasm](https://github.com/bmaranville/h5wasm) instead (also provides efficient slicing of large datasets, and uses direct filesystem access in nodejs).

 ## Dependencies
  * ES6 module support (current versions of Firefox and Chrome work)